damymetzke/yaml-route-doc/doc/cssGuide.md

 # CSS Guide

-This guide will assume the usage of sass/scss.
-It is highly recommended to **not** use plain css.
+This guide assumes you use SASS/SCSS.
+We **don't recommend** that you use plain CSS.
-That said plain CSS is supported.
+That said: plain CSS is supported.

 If you need to quickly understand the different classes used, see the class reference at the bottom of this document.

-This guide will go over both the systems used, but also the recommended structure of the scss.
+This guide will go over the systems used and the recommended structure of the SCSS.
-The system is quite flexible,
-so you can structure things quite differently if you want to.
+The system is quite flexible, so you can structure things quite differently if you want to.

 If you are writing a style for this project you have to follow the structure defined here.